flatmatefinder/flatmatefinder.github.io/index.md

 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 ## Contract
-Every member of this team has signed and agreed to all of the terms found at https://docs.google.com/document/d/15glZaHxvn-8OiJt8GSdNYwgJU4knJpIULpwFodKEaSY/edit?usp=sharing.
+Every member of this team has signed and agreed to all of the terms in our [contract](https://docs.google.com/document/d/15glZaHxvn-8OiJt8GSdNYwgJU4knJpIULpwFodKEaSY/edit?usp=sharing).

 ## Team